A Workflow Was Productive, but Too Fragile to Scale

 It is about whether meaning, quality, and responsibility can survive distribution.

-9. Why this pattern repeats so often
+9. Why this pattern repeats

 This is not a rare pattern.